 Pipefitters, also known as steamfitters, are professional tradespeople who handle the installation and fixing of the piping for HVAC services.
-They usually organize, assemble, and maintain pipes that carry acids, gases, and chemicals across industrial properties and factories.
+They usually organize, assemble, and maintain pipes that carry water, acids, gases, and chemicals across industrial properties and factories.
 The skillset of a pipefitter should also contribute to manipulating the metal that needs welding and installation with the right equipment.
 Let us a look at the stages involved in becoming a pipefitter.

 Necessary Skills for Pipefitters

 Pipefitters need certain skills to be hired in any company or factory.
 Some of them include: